Theo-Selin/client/README.md

 ![image](https://user-images.githubusercontent.com/90902429/189618698-7f4d5bd4-4f7f-4543-ad53-ffc9b4d43a40.png)
 This API returns an array with three objects inside of it, so in this case, we don't need to specify what data to set the state as, we simply set all the data as our posts state:
 ![image](https://user-images.githubusercontent.com/90902429/189619320-ea93d7f7-fc9f-4a33-824e-584b31cd7851.png)
-We also need to render this data differently since the structure differs from what's there originally so with this specific boilerplate I strongly recommend using wordpress.com.
+We also need to render this data differently since the structure differs from what's there originally so with this specific boilerplate I strongly recommend using wordpress.com unless you feel comfortable navigating and working with json.

 ### Deployment
 You can find a live demo of this project here: [https://cms-examination-client.vercel.app/](https://cms-examination-client.vercel.app/) I've used Vercel for my live deployment but you can use any service you like.
 I prefer Vercel since it's easy to setup.
 All you have to do to deploy you own application is following: